 The youth group nurtures our young parishioners to have Fun, Faith, Food and Friends in a safe and caring environment.

 We run a youth mass once a month for all to attend.
-This mass is usually the Sunday 5 pm mass.
+This mass is usually the Sunday 5 pm mass and is held on the last Sunday of the month.
 At our Youth Mass, the children actively participate in the mass with readings, prayers, altar serving, the choir and the many other parts that make a mass.
 The wonderful thing about this mass is to be able to see the children have active participation in this celebration.

 The project has been running for over 6 years now providing a much needed and appreciated Gardening Service to a group of residents at St Thomas’ Retirement Village, 97 Hawthorn Rd Forest Hill on a monthly basis.
 Adults and youth (from Year 3 and above) meet on a Saturday morning, to do weeding, planting, sweeping and tidying for Villagers who can't do their own gardening.
 Finishing by 11.30 am for morning tea, which is provided by the residents.
 The Starfish Project provides an opportunity to prove to the wider community the importance our young parishioners can play in parish life.